• Skip to primary navigation

 Avocado & Moringa Green Smoothie (Nutrient Rich, Lactogenic)

-This Avocado and Moringa Green Smoothie is a simple and delicious way to kick start the day!
+This Avocado and Moringa Green Smoothie is a simple and delicious way to kick-start the day!
 It's filled with fibre, antioxidants, good fats and many vitamins and minerals.
-It's also vegan, gluten-free and naturally sweetened.
+It's also dairy-free, gluten-free and naturally sweetened.

 Two vibrant green avocado smoothies sitting beside a striped linen cloth and an empty blender jug.
 The smoothies also have white and grey striped straws perfectly placed, both pointing to the left.